Revision Hip Replacement Surgery in New Haven

 Revision hip replacement surgery is a procedure that may be recommended when a previous total hip replacement surgery fails.
 In many cases, hip arthroplasty is successful and can help patients regain mobility and improve their quality of life.
 However, a primary hip replacement can fail for various reasons, whether it’s soon after surgery or many years later.
 When complications or deterioration occur, a revision joint replacement specialist may recommend a second surgery to correct the failed replacement and restore function to the joint.

-What are the possible complications after hip replacement surgery?
+The potential complications after hip replacement surgery

 Complications that may occur after total hip arthroplasty include the following:

 - Nerve damage

 - Inability to heal properly

 - Little or no improvement in range of motion

 Revision hip replacement surgery can remedy numerous dysfunctions of the hip that may arise after total hip arthroplasty.
 The most common reasons a patient is recommended to undergo revision hip surgery include the following:

 - Falling down and damaging the hip implant is a common reason why revision hip replacement surgery may need to be performed in order to repair the implant.

 - Loosening of the hip implant, also known as mechanical failure of the hip, can cause chronic hip pain and prevent full range of motion needed for daily activities.
 This complication typically arises many years after primary hip replacement surgery.